riccabolla/PCNE/README.md

 This new feature has the goal to extend PCNE usage to experiments where no short-reads are available.

 ### **License**<br>
-This project is licensed under the MIT License - see the [LICENSE](https://github.com/riccabolla/PCNE/blob/main/LICENSE) file for details.<br>
+This project is licensed under the MIT License.
+See the [LICENSE](https://github.com/riccabolla/PCNE/blob/main/LICENSE) file for details.<br>

 ### **Contact** <br>
 riccardo.bollini@hunimed.eu <br>